-Rain gardens and other types of green infrastructure result in infiltration of water into the ground, thus reducing the amount of contaminants that enter lakes and rivers.
+Rain gardens and other types of green infrastructure reduce the amount of contaminants that enter our water resources.
 The City should further incentivize use of green infrastructure by updating ordinances to create greater financial incentives for installation, especially for property owners.
 Additionally, the City should consider creating a grant program to encourage property owners to install rain gardens and other green infrastructure on private property.
-These actions and others will help capture and infiltrate runoff closer to the source and improve surface water quality.